Q-FRC/Dashboard/README.md

 | CPU (Base)        | 2-10%         | 0-1%          |
 | CPU (Heavy Use)   | 10-30%        | 0-3%          |

-Network usage has not been tested, but an eye test shows significantly greater network activity with Shuffleboard than QFRCDashboard.
+Network activity hasn't been specifically measured, but expect better network performance out of QFRCDashboard.
+(Note that Shuffleboard's numbers may vary.
+Sometimes I've seen it eat the entire CPU on computers 5x as powerful as mine.)

 QFRCDashboard excels with its lightweight performance thanks to many factors:
 - The efficiency of C++ and Qt vs. Java and JavaFX